OpenDSA/OpenDSA/RST/en/PointersSushma/BasicPointers.rst

    :capalign: justify
    :figwidth: 100%

+.. inlineav:: num24 dgm
+   :align: center

+   A two-coloring for the regions formed by three lines in the plane.

 A pointer works a little differently, it does not store a simple value directly.
 Instead, a pointer stores a :term:`reference` to another value.
 The variable the pointer refers to is sometimes known as its :term:`pointee`.